timbray/a-cloud-prfaq/README.md

 **7. Why are we doing this?**

 The connection with Amazon is an increasingly important factor limiting the growth of AWS.
-As a matter of strategy Amazon continues expanding into multiple markets and, whether or not customers *should* worry about their cloud provider being associated with a competitor, they *do*.
+As a matter of strategy, Amazon continues expanding into multiple markets and, whether or not customers *should* worry about their cloud provider being associated with a competitor, they *do*.
 We estimate (see Appendix C) that spinning out A-Cloud will increase is projected 2025 revenue from $75B to $110B.